0x29aNull/WiFi-Pineapple/README.md

   c.
 Default Gateway: 172.16.42.1
 7. Click "OK"
 8. Press the refresh button in your browser to load the management page.

+### macOS
+1. Open Settings
+2. Click on Network Settings
+3. Click on your interface
+4. Select the "Details" button
+5. Go to the TCP/IP tab
+6. Select the Configure IPv4 dropdown menu & select "Manually"
+7. IP Address: 172.16.42.69
+8. Netmask: 255.255.0.0
+9. Router/Gateway: 172.16.42.1

+### Linux

 The page will ask you to hold the side button for 2 or more seconds to enable management via WiFi.
 At this point I would suggest that you get a usb hub, a minimum 16gb USB drive and an additional USB WiFi Dongle and plug both the drive and the WiFi Dongle in to the hub and the hub into the USB port on the side of the router.